vlstill/tedi/memory-models.md

 Partial store order (PSO) is similar to TSO, but it also allows reordering of pairs of writes which do not access the same memory location ($w_1 \rel{po} w_2$ pairs).
 Operational semantics corresponds to a machine which has separate FIFO store buffer for each memory location.
-Again, processor can read from its local store buffers, but values saved in these buffers are invisible for other processors \cite{sparcmanual}.
+Again, processor can read from its local store buffers, but values saved in these buffers are invisible for other processors \cite{SPARC94}.
 PSO hardware will often include barriers both for restoration of TSO and SC \cite{TODO}.

 An example for PSO-allowed run which is not TSO-allowed can be found in \autoref{fig:pso}.
-This memory model is supported for example by SPARC in PSO mode, but this is not a common architecture and configuration \cite{sparcmanual, hw_view_for_sw_hackers}.
+This memory model is supported for example by SPARC in PSO mode, but this is not a common architecture and configuration \cite{SPARC94, hw_view_for_sw_hackers}.
 Therefore, this memory model is mostly important theoretically as reachability is decidable for it (see \autoref{sec:decidability}) and even incomplete analyses can be significantly simpler for PSO them for RMO or NSW.

 \begin{figure}[tp]